About Family Activities in Verbier

 Also see: Ski Areas in Verbier

-Raquette à Neige or Snow-shoeing in and around Verbier is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots.
-Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snow-shoeing is a perfect activity for bad weather conditions or for non-skiers and Verbier has 16 different marked itineraries which you can enjoy either with or without a guide.
 Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 Be sure to check the weather forecast before you go and don't forget to wear warm, sturdy winter boots.

 For kids of all ages summer camp can be a great experience.
 Enjoy a range of activities like language classes and mountain sports as well as making new friends along the way.
 Your kids can go to summer camp with either Les Elfes International or Altitude Summer Camps.
 Let them enjoy a fun and active summer!